Tree-sitter

 - Language Agnostic: Tree-sitter can be used with any programming language by defining a grammar for that language.
 There are already grammars available for many popular languages like JavaScript, Python, Ruby, and C++.

-- Multiple Use Cases:
+- Multiple Use Cases:- Syntax highlighting

 - Code navigation (jumping between functions, classes, etc.)